CMB-S4/s4mapbasedsims/202002_foregrounds_extragalactic_cmb_tophat/README.md

 ## Issues or feedback

-In case of any problem with the maps or the documentation or request more/different runs, [open an issue on the `map_based_simulations` repo](https://github.com/CMB-S4/s4mapbasedsims/issues)
+In case of any problem with the maps or the documentation or request more/different runs, [open an issue on the `s4mapbasedsims` repo](https://github.com/CMB-S4/s4mapbasedsims/issues)

 ## Software